Questions about how you can get involved? Think of a Q not listed in this lovely Q&A?

 - Many thanks, and hopefully a very good feeling of helping the community.

-- Logo on the event page and all the day-of flyers
+- Logo on all the day-of slides

-- A quick "shout out" / thank you at the beginning of the user group meeting recognizing your company's support.
+- A quick "shout out" / thank you at the beginning of the user group meeting recognizing your company's support

-- 5 min between the intros and presentations to give a quick “elevator pitch” overview of what your company does, positions you are hiring, and/or a short live demo.
+- 5 min between the intros and presentations to give a quick “elevator pitch” overview of what your company does, positions you are hiring, and/or a short live demo

 Can I get a list of attendee names/emails/companies?
 NO. We will never provide the personal information of any of our group members to anyone without permission.
 If a building requires a list of attendees, the organizers will share with the security desk directly.
-Sponsors are welcome to collect leads on their own (ie, offer a prize for people providing contact details).
+Sponsors are welcome to collect leads on their own (i.e., offer a prize for people providing contact details).
 Non-sponsor companies and recruiters cannot solicit attendees at user group events.

 Can I get a slot for my company/customer/colleague if we sponsor?
 NO. We do not allow commercial or product centric presentation slots.

 How do I pay for the sponsorship?
-Pay vendors directly, or have the organizers do the ordering (usually it's pizzas from Beggars and drinks from Binny's) and invoice you after the event (payable by ACH or credit card).
+Pay vendors directly or have the organizers do the ordering.
+If organizers order for you it will be pizzas from Beggars and drinks from Binny's/Instacart.
+Organizers can invoice you after the event via PayPal and credit card.

 What are the group demographics?
 Group members are locals who choose to spend a few hours between work and home to learn more and stay involved in the local tech community.
 Most are software developers, sysadmins, ops, engineers, and some consultants from companies big and small.
-Please feel free to reach out if you have any questions.
-Thanks again for your support of the AWS user group and the Chicago Tech Community!
+Events are free and open to all.
+We welcome AWS users from all backgrounds and any experience level.

 What should I talk about?
 We strongly enforce the "no sales pitch" rules for the group.
-We don't allow commercial or product centric presentation slot, so mentioning your company/product is fine but please limit it to setting up context.
+We don't allow commercial or product-centric presentation slot, so mentioning your company/product is fine but please limit it to setting up context.
 Beyond that, the content is all yours.
 Demos and code-on-screen are the most popular topics, followed by “here’s what I learned” talks.
 If you’re ok with it, we like to share slides with the group after the event Here are past talk examples:

 How will presentations work?
 Typically 3-4 presenters bring their own laptops and present directly.
 Extra mics and connecting cables/dongles help.
-Some presenters might need hardwired ethernet, or special set ups.
+Some presenters might need hardwired ethernet or special set ups.
 We will let you know of any requests in advance.

 Can I host without sponsoring food and drink?
 Yes!
 We have several user group members who want to sponsor, but do not have the office space to host.
 Let us know and we will match you up with a sponsor.